 Expectation: Contractor tracking solutions aren’t worth the trouble.
 I use a lot of hired haulers and wouldn’t be able to track them.

-Reality: This assumption could be true if you were to choose a solution that depends on devices having to be installed in vehicles as mentioned above.
+Reality: This assumption could be true if you were to choose a contractor tracking software that depends on devices having to be installed in vehicles as mentioned above.
 If you often hire third-party haulers or plan to take on bigger projects in the future that will need extra trucks, you’ll want to look for a solution that has the ability to monitor hired haulers too.

 The best platform should be able to provide you with a network of qualified, fully compliant haulers who are also connected to the system, making tracking and communicating with them as easy as monitoring your own drivers.